Złoczew: Architectural monuments

-Ruszowski palace from the beginning of the 17th century; rebuilt in the 18th and 19th centuries.
-Behind the palace was a park in the English style.
-During the Second World War the Germans rebuilt the building by removing arcades and destine it to the prison.
-After the war, in the palace was a primary school and secondary school dormitory.
-After the liquidation of dormitory building fell into disrepair.
-After Polish accession to the European Union in the framework of co-financing from the European fund, the palace was renovated.
-Currently in the palace there is headquartered office of the town and commune of Złoczew.
+The Church of St. Cross dates from the late renaissance.
+During the Second World War the Germans rebuilt the building by removing arcades and converted it into a prison.
+After the war the palace hosted a primary school and secondary school dormitory.
+After Polish accession to the European Union the palace was renovated and is the headquarters of the town and commune of Złoczew.